Updated January 18, 2020.

-After the transition period, the UK will no longer be regulated domestically by the European General Data Protection Regulation (GDPR).
+After Brexit, the UK is no longer regulated domestically by the European General Data Protection Regulation (GDPR), which governs processing of personal data from inviduals inside the EU.

-Instead, the UK has passed its own version into law, known as the UK-GDPR (United Kingdom General Data Protection Regulation).
+Instead, the UK now has its own version known as the UK-GDPR (United Kingdom General Data Protection Regulation).

 In this blogpost, we take a look at the “new” UK data law.